gisaia/ARLAS-EA-datacube-builder/README.md

 | Google Cloud | gs://my_bucket/my_blob                                    |

 For local storage, paths *have* to be relative.
-They can be present only in the local directory that is indicated in the `configs/input.storage.yml` configuration file.
+They can be present only in the `input local root_directory` that is indicated in the `configs/app.conf.yml` configuration file.
 This local directory is automatically prefixed to any local path that are given.

 Supported product types are: